Technigo/project-design-handoff-vite/README.md

 ### View it live

-Link to a deployed version:
+Link to a deployed version:legz.netlify.app/

 ## Instructions